samsungsamiio/samsungsami.io/source/sami/api-spec.md

 ## Messages

-### Post a message or action
+### Post a message or Action

 ~~~
 POST /messages
 ~~~

 Sends a message or action, using one of the following parameter combinations.
-If sending actions, only "actions" should be contained in the payload.
+If sending Actions, only "actions" should be contained in the payload.

 |Combination |Required Parameters
 |------------|---------